anuragkanungo/sematic/docs/container-images.md

 `//my_repo/my_package:my_target`, you now have the following targets available:

 - `//my_repo/my_package:my_target`: still runs your target, but builds and pushes a Docker image with your code and its dependencies first.
-Is essentially an alias for `bazel run //my_repo/my_package:my_target_push` followed by ``
+It's essentially an alias for `bazel run //my_repo/my_package:my_target_push` followed by `bazel run //my_repo/my_package:my_target_binary`.
-- `bazel run //my_repo/my_package:my_target_binary`: runs your target, building the image, but NOT pushing it.
+- `bazel run //my_repo/my_package:my_target_binary`: builds the image, does NOT push it, and executes your launch script.
 Generally this is only useful when combined with `bazel run //my_repo/my_package:my_target_push`.
 - `//my_repo/my_package:my_target_local`: runs your target WITHOUT building and pushing the image.
 This can help for local development when you don't want the overhead of waiting for the build & push.
 Differs from `:my_target_binary` in